mgtools/BacMGEnet/README.md

    This pipeline generates bacteria-phage network using the CRISPR arrays created by crispr_ann.py

 ## MGE database
-To run the second pipeline (mgenet.py), one needs to donwload the MGE (including phage and plasmid sequences) database and place it under the BacMGEnet/ folder or somewhere else.
+To run the second pipeline (mgenet.py), a MGE database is needed.
+We provide a curated MGE database (including phage and plasmid sequences), which you can download and place it under the BacMGEnet/ folder (as follows) or somewhere else.

 For example, after git clone the BacMGEnet to your local machine, go under the BacMGEnet folder,